-Summer is almost over, but there’s still time for the sun’s harmful UV rays to wreak havoc on your skin as you spend time enjoying what’s left of the warmer weather outdoors.
+Summer is here, and it’s the time of year when the sun’s harmful UV rays can wreak havoc on your skin as you spend time enjoying the warmer weather outdoors.
 In fact, according to the American Academy of Dermatology, one in five Americans will develop some form of skin cancer during their lifetime.
 We also know that sun exposure is the most significant factor in the aging of our skin.
 Follow these five skin care survival tips to protect your skin:

 1. Don’t skimp on the sunscreen